PagerDuty/full-service-ownership-docs/docs/scaling.md

----
-cover:
-description: The second hardest part of the journey (after initial success) is scaling practices across your organization.
-These tips help you avoid common pitfalls.
----
 ![Tips for Scaling](../assets/img/headers/FSO-Scaling.png)

 > "Sub-optimization is when everyone is working for themselves.
 Optimization is when everyone is working to help the company." - W. Edwards Deming